raunaqgupta/portfolio/src/data/cmu.education.md

 ---
-role: Master of Human-Computer Interaction
+role: Master of human computer interaction
 organization: Carnegie Mellon University
 from: 2012
 to: 2013